Texas Wrongful Death Attorneys

-A fatal car accident, a truck accident, a boating accident, medical malpractice, a workplace accident or a construction accident can all cause a wrongful death.
+A fatal car accident, a truck accident, boating accident, or workplace accident can all cause a wrongful death.
 Nearly every day, lives are needlessly lost in our community due to the carelessness, misconduct or neglect of individuals, co-workers, or companies.

 If you or someone you love has been the victim of this type of carelessness, our wrongful death attorneys in Tyler and Longview can help.

-As explained further below, Texas law allows the immediate family of a person killed through the fault of others to file what is known as a “wrongful death” claim to seek compensation for their loss.
+Texas law allows the immediate family of a person killed through the fault of others to file what is known as a “wrongful death” claim to seek compensation for their loss.
 Our wrongful death attorneys in Tyler and Longview understand that no amount of money will make up for the loss of your loved one.
-But there are legitimate reasons for nevertheless filing a wrongful death claim.
+But we can pursue accountability and compensation for the tremendous loss that you are suffering.

 Free Consultation with Our Specialist Wrongful Death Attorneys